If you require a visa to work in the UK, you must obtain the appropriate permission before starting employment at Bournemouth University (BU).

 Costs

 BU covers the cost of the CoS and reimburses the cost of a standard Skilled Worker visa application.
 You will need to pay for other associated costs e.g. Immigration Health Surcharge, English Language tests, obtaining certified translations of certificate, Dependent applications (if applicable).
+Please note, these can be quite expensive so you will need to plan accordingly.
 Details of costs are available on the UKVI website.
 The Immigration Fee Assistance Scheme offers a salary advance to help cover some of these costs for current employees.

 Before starting work